Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 An app that blocks social media may be the best option for you if your idea of a break is to check Facebook and Instagram every five minutes.

 There are many apps available that can be used on your smartphone, tablet, and computer.
-These distraction-busting apps can be used to block social media and block sites and apps like YouTube, Netflix, and Amazon.
+These distraction-busting apps can block social media and sites and apps like YouTube, Netflix, and Amazon.

 Freedom, AppBlock, and FocusMe are some of the most popular social media blocking tools.